Insert Dynamic Screenshots Using a Camera in Microsoft Excel

 Creating picture links without using the Camera

-To insert a picture link using context sensitive menus:
+To insert a picture link using the context menu:

-- Select the cells you wish to include in a live screenshot.
+- Select the cells you want to include in a live screenshot.

-- Right-click and choose Copy or press Control + C.
+- Right-click and choose Copy or press Ctrl + C.

-- Click where you wish to insert the live screenshot.
+- Click where you want to insert the live screenshot.

 Give it a try.
-It’s easy to start adding picture links with the Camera or by using Excel’s menus.
+It's easy to start adding picture links in Excel.